Penne Pasta Salad with Steak, Dijon and Arugula! So delicious and filling! We hope you give this recipe a try!

 Penne Salad with Beef, Dijon and Arugula

-- 1 1-pound New York strip steak or flank steak
+- 1 lb.
+New York strip steak, flank steak or Ribeye steak

-- 1 teaspoon herbs de Provence plus garlic or your favorite dry rub
+- 2 tablespoons herbs de Provence plus garlic OR your favorite dry rub

 - 3/4 cup extra-virgin olive oil plus 3 tablespoons